metaslim/challenge/README.md

 "search-users:alias=Miss Coffey" will return any users whose alias is Miss Coffey "search-tickets:status=pending" will return any tickets with pending status
 ```

-Currently this app is using Go internal library (encoding/json) which use reflection.
-In the future json file parsing can be improved by using https://github.com/mailru/easyjson (without reflection).